roman-milk/roman-milk.github.io/tastes-like-candy.md

  "Yes."

  "You love when you get the chance to stare at my cleavage, don't you?"
-Report_Story #6